emdgroup/pyAGA/README.md

 for every element of this cartesian product.
 The results are then saved to `parameter_study/results/<testcase>_results_<uuid4_string>.xlsx`.
 The random `uuid4_string` is added to prevent accidental overwriting of previously calculated results.
+For a detailed explanation into the consequence of these parameters, we refer to the publication mentioned above.

 ## License
 <INSERT LICENSE HERE, my suggestion is GPL3 or MIT>